kjappelbaum/pyepal/README.md

 # the design space (X, in ML terms "feature matrix") and the number of objectives
 palsklearn_instance = PALSklearn(X, [gpr_objective_0, gpr_objective_1], 2)

-# the next step is to provide some intial measurements,
+# the next step is to provide some initial measurements,
 # you can do this with the update_train_set function, which you one
 # also uses through the active learning process to update the training set.
 # For this, you provide a numpy array of indices in your design space